 When browsing beats, each beat has a small arrow all the way to the right which allows you to see more info.
 Click on it and you will see the track’s BPM in the collapsed area.

 That's possible.
 Around 70% of the beats you hear on Beatopia are exclusive and cannot be found anywhere else.
 The rest are non-exclusive beats that can sometimes be found elsewhere.

 Yes, all beats on our site are available for all users to be able to download on a non-exclusive basis.
 Many artists are likely to use each beat.

 Yes, when downloading the beat, all of the stems will be made available.
 You will see this option when hitting the download button.

 Our model is not optimized or set up yet for buying exclusive licenses.
-However, in rare cases (such as if a track becomes popular), Beatopia will negotiate an exclusive sale.
+However, in rare cases (such as if a track becomes popular), Beatopia (or the producer that owns the beat) will negotiate an exclusive sale.
 Tracks typically cost over $3,000 USD.
-Message us at firstname.lastname@example.org with the details of which track you wish to purchase.
+Message us at email@example.com with the details of which track you wish to purchase.

 We encourage collaboration so feel free to reach out to producers.
 You can visit the producer’s page on Beatopia to see their info.
 In most cases, having the producer involved is not needed, because we provide the stems.

 Yes!
 All users agree to credit the producer on the Master Recording in a form similar to what’s listed in Table A included in the license.
 This includes for the packaging (if any), any “single” embodying the Master Recording, metadata in connection with electronic transmissions, and in all print ads placed or controlled by you of one-half (1/2) page or larger that feature the Master Recording.

 You need to credit the producer on Youtube, Soundcloud or IG.
 You can use ‘Prod. by Producer Name’ on the title or the top of the description of your track.